EgbieAndersonUku1/job_diary/README.md

 language : Python

-As a person who works all over London different places sometimes each week.
-I sometimes find it hard to keep track of the different locations that I have worked at.
+I sometimes work for a company that enables to me travel all over London.
+My boss Simon and Claire often send me to different places in London e.g Wembley, St JohnWoods As a person who works all over London different places sometimes each week I sometimes find it hard to keep track of the different locations that I have worked at.
 I often used Excel to keep track of my job outgoings including my pay.
 This has resulted in a huge Excel file that sometimes difficult to navigate especially if looking for a specific month or job.

 This is my primary reason for creating this web application and when finished and will keep a record of all the different locations that I have worked along with the daily and weekly pay, present and future places that I am going to be working at, job title, description, etc and anything I could not acheive in Excel.